liquidctl/liquidctl/docs/asus-aura-led-guide.md

 - Device `0x1939` [^1]
 - Device `0x18F3`[^1]: found in Asus ROG Maximus Z690 Formula

-[^1]: Support for devices `0x1939` and `0x18F3` is not properly or sufficiently developed so users asked to experiment and provide feedback.
+[^1]: Support for devices `0x1939` and `0x18F3` may not be sufficiently developed so users are asked to experiment and provide feedback.
 [Wireshark USB traffic capture](./developer/capturing-usb-traffic.md), in particular, will be very helpful.

 ## Initialization

 Asus Aura LED controller does not need to be initialized before use.
-Initialization is optional and recommended.
+Initialization is optional.

 ```
 # liquidctl -m Aura initialize